Meena Kotwal

-Meena Kotwal is a Dalit journalist, human rights defender, and the founder of The Mooknayak, an online news channel and website focused on social justice for the Dalit minority and marginalised people.
+Meena Kotwal is an Indian journalist, and the founder of The Mooknayak, an online news channel and website focused on social justice for the Dalit, minority and marginalised people.

 Biography

+Meena was raised in a Dalit neighborhood in New Delhi.
+Her parents earned little from their work as laborers.
 Meena attended the Indian Institute of Mass Communication, Delhi (2013-14 batch) and studied radio and television journalism.
-She also attended Jamia Millia Islamia (JMI) Central University, Delhi, and Babasaheb Bhimrao Ambedkar Central University.
+She also attended Jamia Millia Islamia (JMI), Delhi, and Babasaheb Bhimrao Ambedkar University.